faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/minime.gif" title="" class="custom-figure" >}}

-tk xxx continue here

-Because often we'll find a parent process that is not suspicious by itself at all, and equally a child process that we'd expect to see running.
-But the fact that this specific parent spawned that specific child - we'll that's sometimes off.
-A great example
+We'll often find a parent process that is not suspicious by itself at all, or equally, that viewed in isolation is completely routine.
+But the fact that this specific parent spawned that specific child - we'll sometimes that's the thing that's off.

+And of course we've already encountered this exact situation in the previous section with neither `rufus.exe` nor `rundll32.exe` being suspicious, but the fact that the former is spawned the latter being unusual.

-Another thing is certain Parent-Child relatipnship will not only inicate that something is suspicious, but also act as a sort of signature implicating the potential malware involved.
-For example a classical Cobalt Strike Process Tree might look like this:
+Something else worth being aware of is not only may certain parent-child relationships indicate that something is suspicious, but the specifics can act as some sort of signature implying what malware is involved.

+For example a classical `Cobalt Strike` process tree might look like this:

 {{< figure src="/img/image076.png" title="" class="custom-figure-2" >}}

 At the top we can see WMI spawning PowerShell - that itself is pretty uncommon, but used by a variety of malware software.
 But there's more - PowerShell spawning PowerShell.
-Again, not a smoking gun but unusual, and something seen with Cobalt Strike.
-But really the most idiosyncratic property here is the multiple instances of rundll32.exe being spawned.
-This is a classical Cobalt Strike strategy in action - the use of so-called sacrificial process.
-Plus the fact that it's rundll32.exe in particular - this is the default setting for Cobalt Strike.
-It might surprise you but *in situ* it's estimated that about 50% of adversaries never bother changing the default.
+Again, not a smoking gun, but unusual, and something seen with Cobalt Strike.

+But really the most idiosyncratic property here is the multiple instances of `rundll32.exe` being spawned.
+This is classical Cobalt Strike behavior - the use of so-called ***sacrificial process***.
+Plus the fact that it's `rundll32.exe` in particular - using this process name is the default setting for Cobalt Strike.
+It might surprise you but *in situ* it's estimated that about 50% of adversaries never bother changing the default settings.
 Which makes one wonder - are they lazy, or are we so bad at detecting even default settings that they don't see the point in even bothering?

+{{< figure src="/img/thinkabout.gif" title="" class="custom-figure-2" >}}

-All this to say - we'll look for unusual Parent-Child Relationships, and we'll do so typically by looking at a `Process Tree` which shows as all processes and their associated relationships.
+All this to say - we'll look for unusual parent-child Relationships, and we'll do so typically by looking at a `process tree` which shows as all processes and their associated relationships.
 In the discussion above I might have given the impression that these relationships all exist in pairs with a unidirectional relationship.
-Not so, just as in actual family trees a parent can spawn multiple children, and each of these can in turn spawn multiple children etc. So depending on the exact direction of the relationship, a process may be a parent or a child.
+Not so, just as in actual family trees a parent can spawn multiple children, and each of these can in turn spawn multiple children etc. So depending on the exact direction of the relationship, any specific process may be a parent or a child.

 2. ***Signature - is it valid + who signed?***
 This is definitely one of the lowest value indicators - something that's nice to help build a case, but by itself, owing to so many potential exceptions, is quite useless.
 Nevertheless if we see that a process is unsigned, or signed by an untrusted source, we may layer it onto our case.